BwithE/rpi-ap/README.md

 You will be prompted for SSID, Passphrase, Channel (which will also choose the mode), wireless card to broadcast from, and how many IP's to lease.
 You need to specify "wlan0" as your wireless card if you're not using a secondary external wireless card.

-If you use "wlan0", after the reboot boot, the pi will no longer be associated to the previous network it was setup on.
+If you use "wlan0", after the reboot, the pi will no longer be associated to the previous network it was setup on.
 You will have to connect to the new access point you created, and ssh into the raspberry pi to modify any settings.
 BEFORE CREATING THE ACCESS POINT, I RECOMMEND TURNING ON SSH.
 AT ANYPOINT THAT YOU CAN'T CONFIGURE THE ACCESS POINT SETTINGS, YOU WILL NEED TO SSH INTO THE PI/ROUTER TO MODIFY THE CONFIGS.